vitekzkytek/PythonDataIES/README.md

 * Git collaboration as a proof of collaboration of both students.
 * More details during the lecture.

-See example projects from the previous semesters [here](https://github.com/vitekzkytek/Example_Project) or [here](https://github.com/martinhronec/IES_Data-Project) from last year.
+See example project from the previous semesters [here](https://github.com/vitekzkytek/Example_Project) from last year.

 ## Project work - presentation (10%)
 * Presentation of work-in-progress related to the final project.